Deltares/ra2ce/docs/tutorials/criticality.rst

 ------------------------------------

 The **single link redundancy** analysis provides insight into the criticality of each individual link in the network.
-For each link, the analysis identifies the best existing alternative route in case that link is disrupted.
+For each link, the analysis identifies the best existing alternative route in the event that the said link is disrupted.
 If no alternative exists, the analysis highlights the lack of redundancy for that link.

 This process is performed sequentially for each network link, and the results indicate the degree of redundancy